 UDP port 500 from 0.0.0.0/0

 IPsec/NAT-T for IPsec VPN.

-If you have an existing security group that includes this access, click Select an existing security group, then select the group(s) you want to use and click Continue.
+If there is an existing security group that includes this access, click Select an existing security group, then select the desired group(s) to use and click Continue.
 Otherwise, select Create a new security group, and add rules for this access by filling in the form for each rule and clicking the Add Rule button.
-When all of the rules have been added, click
+When all of the rules have been added, click Review and Launch.

 Review any AWS warnings and make note of recommendations.
 Scroll down to review the remaining instance details and click Launch after making any needed adjustments.